arthursw/wetlands/docs/shared_memory.md

 - Stores a NumPy array backed by a SharedMemory block.
 - On pickling, becomes a small JSON-serializable dict `{"name": shm.name, "shape": ..., "dtype": ...}`.
 - On unpickling, automatically recreates the NDArray instance and re-attaches to the shared memory buffer.
+- It can also be initialized with a shape and a dtype, in which case the underlying numpy array will be created on demand (when accessing the `NDArray.array` property)

 The equivalent example with the NDArray helper is pretty straight-forward: